An asymmetric random Rado theorem for single equations: the $0$-statement: Introduction

 \begin{conjecture}[Aigner-Horev and Person~\cite{AP}] Let $A_1,\dots,A_r$ be $r$ irredundant partition regular matrices of full rank where $m(A_1)\geq m(A_2)\geq \dots \geq m(A_r)$.
 Then there exists $0<c<C$ such that the following holds

 \end{conjecture} In particular, if true, Conjecture~\ref{conj} provides a wide generalisation of the (symmetric) random Rado theorem (Theorems~\ref{radores0} and~\ref{r3}).
 Note that the reader might recognise parallels between this conjecture and the \emph{Kohayakawa--Kreuter conjecture} for asymmetric Ramsey properties of random graphs; see~\cite{AP} for more details.
 In~\cite{AP}, Aigner-Horev and Person proved the $1$-statement ($p>Cn^{-1/m(A_1,A_2)}$) of Conjecture~\ref{conj} via the container method.
-Thus, only the $0$-statement ($p<cn^{-1/m(A_1,A_2)}$) now remains open.\footnote{Note that in~\cite{AP} Aigner-Horev and Person remark that Zohar has a proof of Conjecture~\ref{conj} in the case when each $A_i$ corresponds to an arithmetic progression.}
+Thus, only the $0$-statement ($p<cn^{-1/m(A_1,A_2)}$) now remains open.

 In this paper, we make significant progress on this problem, including resolving the conjecture in the case that each of the $A_i$s corresponds to linear equations (rather than systems of linear equations).
 Note that such irredundant partition regular linear equations have at least three variables by Theorem~\ref{thm1}.
 In fact, we prove the following more general result.